Bitcoin-Builders/.github/profile/README.md

 # Welcome

-_Welcome to the one and only Bitcoin Builders Wiki!_
+_Welcome to the one and only Bitcoin Builders GitHub!_

 _Thank you for being interested in our mission!_